The Primo StoryIt all began with an American tourist and a turkey

-He bought a kamado for himself and cooked on it regularly.
-He told his friends and family about it and began shipping them back to Greece for them to use.
-Eventually George had over 80 people in his homeland that wanted a kamado, so he asked the manufacturer if he could start a distributorship in Greece, but they declined.
+George loved these cookers so much that he would ship them to Greece for friends and family.
+Eventually, George had over 80 people in his homeland that wanted a kamado.
+He reached out to the manufacturer to see if he could start a distributorship in Greece, but they declined.

 Not to be deterred, George saw a niche in the market and decided that he would make his own kamado cookers.
-He was told by many people, including ceramic engineers, that it couldn’t be done, but he pressed on and spent the next several years developing and testing his own formula for the refractory material to get the right blend.
+Many people, including ceramic engineers, told him that it couldn't be done, but he pressed on and spent the next several years developing and testing his own formula for the refractory material to get the right blend.

-In 1996, he was ready to sell his ceramic grills.
-Samaras chose the name, “Primo” which means “the best” in Italian.
+That brings us to 1996, where George founded and established Primo Ceramic Grills.
+Samaras chose the name, "Primo" because it means "the best" in Italian.
 His first manufacturing facility was a 700 sq. ft. space he rented.
 Due to the limited space he could only make two grills at a time and he had to drive across town to a kiln to have them fired.